Tetracyanomethane

-Tetracyanomethane or carbon tetracyanide is a percyanoalkane molecular carbon nitride with formula C(CN)4.
+Tetracyanomethane or carbon tetracyanide is an organic compound with the chemical formula C(CN)4.
+It is a percyanoalkane.
+It is a molecular carbon nitride.
 The structure can be considered as methane with all hydrogen atoms replaced by cyanide groups.
 It was first made by Erwin Mayer in 1969.

 Properties

 Tetracyanomethane is a solid at room temperature.
 It decomposes over 160 °C without melting, and although it can be in a dilute vapour, no liquid form is known.

 The molecules of tetracyanomethane have a tetrahedral symmetry (3m or Td).
 The molecule has C-C distance of 1.484 Å and C-N distance of 1.161 Å in the gas form.
 In the solid the C≡N bond shortens to 1.147 Å. The C-C bond has a force constant of 4.86×105 dyn/cm which is slightly greater than the C-Cl bond in carbon tetrachloride, but a fair bit weaker than in the tricyanomethanide ion.
 At pressures over 7 GPa tetracyanomethane starts to polymerize to form a disorganised covalent network solid.
-At higher pressure the colour yellows and darkens to black.
+At higher pressure the white colour yellows and darkens to black.
 Over 20 GPa the polymerization is total.

 The bulk modulus K0 = 4.4 and its derivative K0' = 18.